Federal Tax Benefits

 According to federal regulations, institutions must disclose certain information to enrolled students, prospective students, parents, and employees.
 Find a list of available disclosures, a brief description, and contact, department, and phone numbers where detailed information can be located.

-Doane College is required by federal regulations to define and monitor standards of satisfactory academic progress for students who are receiving or wish to receive Title IV Federal Financial Aid.
+Doane University is required by federal regulations to define and monitor standards of satisfactory academic progress for students who are receiving or wish to receive Title IV Federal Financial Aid.

 A federal or state drug conviction can disqualify a student for Federal Student Aid Funds.
 Get detailed information on penalties related to a drug charge.